comic-manga-ebook/ecmb_builder/README.md

 **Functions:**

-Functions will sort the names alphanumerical and will preserve their order.
+Functions will sort the names alphanumerically and will preserve their order.
 - `zeropad`<br/>
   will prefix everything with 0000
 - `prefix`<br/>